acfromspace/timestone/README.md

     6  ├── static
     7  ├── .babelrc
     8  ├── .editorconfig
-    9  ├── .eslintignore
-    10 ├── .eslintrc
-    11 ├── .gitignore
+    9  ├── .gitignore
-    12 ├── .prettierrc
+    10 ├── .prettierrc
-    13 ├── gatsby-browser
+    11 ├── gatsby-browser
-    14 ├── gatsby-config.js
+    12 ├── gatsby-config.js
-    15 ├── gatsby-node.js
+    13 ├── gatsby-node.js
-    16 ├── gatsby-ssr
+    14 ├── gatsby-ssr
-    17 ├── LICENSE
+    15 ├── LICENSE
-    18 ├── package-lock.json
+    16 ├── package-lock.json
-    19 ├── package.json
+    17 ├── package.json
-    20 └── README.md
+    18 └── README.md

-  1. **`/content`**: Coming soon!
+  1. **`/content`**: Mainly markdown files to create your blog posts!
+Make sure to have the required properties or else the posts won't render correctly.

   2.  **`/node_modules`**: The directory where all of the modules of  code that your project depends on (npm packages) are automatically installed.

-  3.  **`/public`**: Coming soon!

-  4.  **`/scripts`**: Coming soon!
+  3.  **`/public`**: What the user sees if pondering your website.

+  4.  **`/scripts`**: Contains a script to create favicons!
+Instructions in the file itself.

-  5.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
-“Src” is a convention for “source code”.
+  5.  **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template. “src” is a convention for “source code”.

   6. **`/static`**: The directory where HTML dependencies lie.
 Normally the `favicon.ico` (the image next to the title in the browser tab), goes here.

   7.  **`.babelrc`**: This file enables to write modern JavaScript that will be "transpiled" to widely-supported Javascript.
 Think of it as a language translator for all devices that will see your website.

-  8.  **`.editorconfig`**: Coming soon!

-  9.  **`.eslintignore`**: Coming soon!

-  10.  **`.eslintrc.json`**: Coming soon!
+  8.  **`.editorconfig`**: [EditorConfig](https://editorconfig.org) helps developers define and maintain consistent coding styles between different editors and IDEs

-  11.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+  9.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
 For instance, you shouldn't let anyone get your `.env` files (These usually contain your password and such to speak with APIs).

-  12.  **`.prettierrc`**: This is a configuration file for a tool called [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code consistent.
+  10.  **`.prettierrc`**: This is a configuration file for a tool called [Prettier](https://prettier.io/), which is a tool to help keep the formatting of your code consistent.

-  13.  **`gatsby-browser.js`**: Coming soon!
+  11.  **`gatsby-browser.js`**: Implements [certain APIs](https://www.gatsbyjs.org/docs/browser-apis/) that the file maintains that deals with client side rendering.

-  14.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+  12.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://next.gatsbyjs.org/docs/gatsby-config/) for more detail).

-  15.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
+  13.  **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby node APIs](https://next.gatsbyjs.org/docs/node-apis/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.
 This project contains none, but the file remains if one wishes to build blog posts or of the sort.

-  16.  **`.gatsby-ssr.js`**: Coming soon!
+  14.  **`.gatsby-ssr.js`**: Implements [certain APIs](https://www.gatsbyjs.org/docs/ssr-apis/) that the file maintains that deals with server side rendering.

-  17.  **`LICENSE`**: This project is licensed under the MIT license.
+  15.  **`LICENSE`**: This project is licensed under the MIT license.

-  18.  **`package-lock.json`** (See `package.json` below, first).
+  16.  **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project.
-(You won’t change this file directly).
+(You won’t change this file directly)

-  19.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+  17.  **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-  20.  **`README.md`**: A text file containing useful reference information about your project.
+  18.  **`README.md`**: A text file containing useful reference information about your project.
 The one you're reading right now!

 <!-- LICENSE -->